OpenObservability/OpenMetrics/src/cmd/openmetricstest/README.md

 This is an example of testing that "true" can parse a simple counter text exposition:

 ```

-# Run and since echo will always accept any stdin observe success
+# Run and since echo will always accept any stdin observe success in the root directory.
 ./bin/openmetricstest -testdata-dir ./tests/testdata/parsers/simple_counter -cmd-parser-text true
 2019/07/02 09:15:07 RUN test: simple_counter
 2019/07/02 09:15:07 parse-result-validator ok